The University City Home Rental Trust: The Trust

 In a later analytical piece, Freivogel applied the then-current term "integration maintenance" to the UCHRT's activities.
 Integration maintenance was "pioneered in University City and suburbs of Chicago" and had spread to other large metropolitan areas, but it remained controversial.

-Winding Up of the Trust
+Dissolution

-In the mid '80s the UCHRT began to wind up.
+In the mid-1980s, the UCHRT began to wind down.
 Its investors felt that it had served its purpose.
 By 1984, the Trust had sold nine of its houses.
-They had been bought for $11–20 thousand in the late '60s and were now worth $30–40 thousand.
-In 1985, Drey called the trust "an extremely successful venture."
-The area of northeast University City "remains at least somewhat racially integrated now."
+They had been bought for $11,000 to $20,000 in the late 1960s and were now worth $30,000 to $40,000.
+In 1985, Drey called the trust "an extremely successful venture," adding that the area of northeast University City "remains at least somewhat racially integrated now."
 She said that the trust had sold 23 of its houses, "most to our tenants."
 Investors in the trust recouped 130% of their investment.
 By August 1990, all the houses were sold and the Trust closed.